animetosho/node-yencode/README.md

 -   (may eventually support) yEnc decoding

-Only tested with node 0.10 and 0.12 with an x86 CPU.
+Only tested with nodejs v0.10, nodejs v0.12 and iojs v3.x.
 Tests and fixes for other platforms welcome.

 Building
 ========